 African penguins can swim up to 20km/hr, travel 20-40km in a day, and have been recorded at 180m depth!
 They breed mainly at offshore islands in “colonies.”
 Dyer Island is one of these offshore areas and is located 8 km south from Kleinbaai harbor.
 Breeding season begins in January when males return to their previous nesting areas.
 They defend their nest while they wait for their female mates to arrive.
 African penguins mate with the same partner year after year.

-African penguins typically lay two eggs which, if successful, will hatch in March.
+African penguins typically lay one to two eggs which, if successful, will hatch in March.
 They can then lay a second clutch in May/June.
 If the egg is lost, they may lay another clutch in March and if that clutch is also lost, they may lay again in May/June or even August/September.
 It is this determination to breed successfully that was exploited by egg harvesters in the 18th and 19th centuries.

 Conservation – Why are the African penguins in trouble?